afwang/android-calculator/README.md

 To-do list
 ==========
 - Add in a clear history button
-- Replace SaveHistoryTask with a Service or IntentService.
-Look into Parcel to send data
+- Remove linked lists from code.
+Linked lists are not needed since onPause() is called once for every calculation made.
+- Share locking between the LoadHistoryTask AsyncTask and the SaveHistoryService IntentService.

 Completed tasks
 ===============
 - Send the database lookup code in MainActivity's onCreate() to a background thread.
+- Replace SaveHistoryTask with a Service or IntentService.
+Look into Parcel to send data